Right on target

 The company has also successfully demonstrated a laser-guided version of the projectile, the Excalibur S. This variant has the ability to redirect in flight in case the target moves.

-Last December, the U.S. Marine Corps closed a deal with Raytheon to ready PERM for its use by mortar crews.
+The U.S. Marine Corps has closed a deal with Raytheon to ready PERM for its use by mortar crews.

-Like Excalibur, it’s a precision-guided projectile; however, PERM is tube launched, allowing warfighters to use the weapon in confined spaces.
+Like Excalibur, it’s a precision-guided projectile; however, PERM is tube launched, so the weapon can be used in confined spaces.

 “It’s precise," Hokeness said.
 "It’s long range.
 It’s effective.”